A Software Verification Project

 *args

-, plus slicing, those cannot be used elsewhere in the program. - Boolean operators are and, or, and not, and arithmetic comparisons
+are allowed as statements, but not as expressions.
+Though the main block uses other operations those operations are not legal anywhere else in the program. - Boolean operators are and, or, and not, and arithmetic comparisons

 - Arithmetic operators are addition, subtraction, negation, and multiplication